|Clemson University||Text Only||Phonebook||MyCLE||Webmail||

 In turn, members receive a weekly share of the harvest during the local growing season.
 They receive a wide variety of local in-season foods harvested at their peak of ripeness, flavor and vitamin and mineral content.
 The combination of the opportunity to support their local food systems, address environmental and food resource concerns and become familiar with the farmer(s) growing their food usually finds CSA members feeling satisfied with their commitment.

 Organic agriculture is a production management system that promotes a polyculture of crops, a diverse insect ecology, and enhanced soil microbiology on a farm.
-It uses no toxics or synthetic materials - only those defined legally as "natural" in origin.
-Through extraordinary emphasis on plant health and balanced nutrition, organic agriculture can produce superior crops from fewer off-farm inputs.
+It uses no synthetic materials - only those defined legally as "natural" in origin.
+Extraordinary emphasis is placed on plant nutrition and balanced soil health therefore organic agriculture can produce superior crops while using fewer off-farm inputs.

 The Student Organic Farm offers (2) fourteen week sessions, Summer CSA Share and Fall CSA Share.
 Shareholders can sign up for one or both of the shares.